ManarAbd/sa-demo-kafka/README.md

 </p>

 ## Recap

 In this docmument, we described a simple way to get started with Aiven kafka.
 Using the Aiven Console we quickly provisioned a new Kafka cluster and integrated with Influx DB and Grafana in no-time.
-We used simple Python code running on a PC to produce Telemetry data and send it to the Kafka Cluster, We then showcased the integartion pipeline and how the messages were consumed and sinked into a time-series database.
+We used simple Python code running on a PC to produce telemetry data and send it to the Kafka Cluster, we then showcased the integartion pipeline and how the messages were consumed and sinked into a time-series database.
 We used the Aiven console andGrafana tool for visualisation and observability.